-Spousal Support Lawyers in North Carolina and South Carolina
+Spousal Support Attorneys in North Carolina & South Carolina

 Every state has different laws pertaining to spousal support, but the general purpose of this monetary support is to provide some sort of financial help to an ex-partner in the event of a divorce or legal separation.
 The duration of spousal support in North Carolina or South Carolina can be determined through litigation or mediation, and the amount the dependent spouse is awarded will be calculated based on specific factors.

-If you are the independent spouse seeking a spousal support lawyer in North Carolina or South Carolina to protect yourself financially, you’ve reached the ideal legal firm.
-Collins Family & Elder Law Group is experienced in divorce law and can help you achieve a favorable outcome.
-If you are the spouse seeking spousal support from your partner, we can help you as well and make sure you get the income you’re entitled to.
+If you are the dependent spouse seeking a spousal support lawyer in North Carolina or South Carolina to protect yourself financially, you’ve come to the right place.
+Collins Family & Elder Law Group is experienced in divorce law and can help you work to achieve a favorable outcome.
+If you are the spouse seeking spousal support from your partner, we can help you as well and fight to make sure you get the income you’re entitled to.

 Regardless of your circumstances, it is important to work with our experienced spousal support attorneys in NC or SC.
 We have the experience needed to protect your rights and finances.

-What is Spousal Support and Who Gets It?
+What Is Spousal Support & Who Gets It?

 Spousal support, also known as alimony, is the financial obligation that one spouse has to another after the dissolution of a marriage.
 According to the Federal Divorce Act, spousal support should be paid by the higher-earning spouse when there is a large earning gap between the incomes of two spouses after they separate and when the lower-earning spouse has historically relied on their partner’s income.